rlivingsus/misc/AllBooks.md

 - O'Brien, Phillips Payson: The 2nd Most Powerful Man in the World
 - O'Brien, Tim: The Things they Carried
 - Okorafor, Nnedi: Lagoon, Remote Control
+- Omara, Margaret: The Code: Silicon Valley and the Remaking of America
-- Onyebuchi, Tochi: Riot Baby
+- Onyebuchi, Tochi: Goliath; Riot Baby
 - Owens, Delia: Where the Crawdads Sing
 - Pacitti, Tony: My Best Friend is a Wookiee
 - Pollan, Michael: The Omnivore's Dilemma
 - Palmer, Ada: TERRA IGNOTA: 1) Too Like the Lightning; 2) Seven Surrenders
 - Paolini, Christopher: To Sleep in a Sea of Stars
 - Parazynski, Scott: The Sky Below (kindle)
+- Parker, KJ: Pulling the Wings Off Angels
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Paul, Annie Murphy: The Extended Mind
 - Peale, Norman: The Power of Positive Thinking
+- Pearlman, Jeff: The Last Folk Hero: The Life and Myth of Bo Jackson
+- Peck, Josh: Happy People are Annoying
+- Pelt, Shelby Van: Remarkably Bright Creatures
 - Pene du Bois, William: The Twenty-One Balloons
 - Pentecost, Kate: That Dark Infinity
 - Perlroth, Nicole: This is How They Tell Me the World Ends: The Cyberweapons Arms Race
+- Perry, Matthew: Friends, Lovers, and the Big Terrible Thing
 - Pham, Andrew: Catfish and Mandala
 - Phillips, Helen: The Need
 - Phillips, Lucas: The Greatest Raid of All
 - Pierceson, Jason: Sexual Minorities and Politics
 - Pillsbury, Michael: The Hundred-Year Marathon
-- Pink, Daniel: To Sell is Human
+- Pink, Daniel: The Power of Regret, When, To Sell is Human, Drive, A Whole New Mind, The Adventures of Johnny Bunko, Free Agent Nation
 - Porter, Lindsay: Assassination
 - Potts, Rolf: Marco Polo Didn't Go There
 - Pohl, Frederik: Gateway
 - Poulsen, Kevin: Kingpin
 - Powell, Colin: It Worked for Me; My American Journey
 - Pratchett, Terry: Discworld books
+- Presley, Priscilla: Elvis and Me
-- Pressfield, Steven: Gates of Fire
+- Pressfield, Steven: The War of Art; Gates of Fire
+- Prince Harry: Spare
+- Pullman, Philip: His Dark Materials series
 - Putnam, Robert: Bowling Alone
+- Quick, Matthew: The Silver Lining Playbook; We Are the Light
 - Quinn, Kate: The Diamond Eye
 - Randel, Weina Dai: The Last Rose of Shanghai (kindle)
 - Rawls, Wilson: Where the Red Fern Grows
 - Raymer, Edward: Descent into Darkeness
 - Redman, Jason: Overcome
 - Reed, Steven: Making Common Sense of Japan
+- Reid, Thomas: ebook 1) The Gossamer Plain from Empyrean Odyssey
 - Reklau, Marc?: 30 days
 - Rekulak, Jason: The Impossible Fortress, Hidden Pictures
 - Reich, Simon & Peter Dombrowski: The end of grand strategy
 - Reid, Rob: Year Zero
+- Rendon, Marcie: Cash Blackbear series (3) 1) Murder on the Red River
 - Repino, Robert: The War with No Name: 1) Mort(e)
 - Reynolds, Jason: Long Way Down
 - Rhodes, Richard: Dark Sun